-To claim your complimentary ticket: Visit the Belvoir Box Office at the theatre in person from 12 noon on the day of the performance and present an eligble Pensioner, Health Care Card or Veterans’ Affairs Card along with photo identification.
+To claim your complimentary ticket: Visit the Belvoir Box Office at the theatre in person from 11am on the day of the performance and present an eligible Pensioner, Health Care Card or Veterans’ Affairs Card along with photo identification.
 (MEAA and Equity cards are also accepted.)
 Seniors and Seniors Health Cards are not valid.

-- The box office will be open from 12 noon, and tickets will be allocated on a first come, first served basis.
+- The box office will be open from 2 hours before every performance, and tickets will be allocated on a first come, first served basis.
 You are welcome to queue outside the theatre prior to the box office opening.

 - Each patron will receive a ticket with a seat number printed on it.
 This is your allocated seat.

 - Unfortunately we are unable to hold tickets.
 If you are attending with friends or family and you would like to sit together, you will all need to collect your tickets from the box office at the same time.

-- The show will commence at 2pm, and doors to the theatre will be opened approximately 15 minutes prior to the start of the performance.
+- The show will commence at the times stipulated above, and doors to the theatre will be opened approximately 15 minutes prior to the start of the performance.

 The Charitable Tickets Program